bazelbuild/proposals/designs/2022-01-21-optional-toolchains.md

 There are two possible ways to implement this feature.

+## API Changes

+There are two different options for rule authors to express what toolchain types their rules require.

-## Option 1: All toolchains are optional
+### Option 1: All toolchains are optional

 This option presents the simplest API: all toolchain types declared by a rule in the `toolchains` parameter are optional, and could potentially not be present